Fair Oaks Car Accident and Personal Injury Lawyer

 You have up to two years from the accident date to file a claim.
 However, you only have up to 180 days if the accident involves a government agency.
 Other deadlines and filing criteria must be followed in these cases.
 That's why it is a good idea to work with an experienced car accident lawyer to ensure all of them are met accordingly.

-Call Our Personal Injury Lawyers in Fair Oaks, CA
+Experienced Personal Injury Lawyers Serving Fair Oaks, CA

 Discover how we have helped others get fair compensation on our Settlements and Verdicts page.